flatironinstitute/cpp2doc_webdemo/docs/cpp-api/sandbox/sandbox.md

 has_children: true
 show_topics: true
 namespaces: [impl]

+# List of functions.
+You can reorder, regroup into a dict : groupname -> list
 concepts:
   - is_integral
   - Array
   - ArrayOfRank
   - ArrayOfT
   - ArrayInitializer

+# List of classes.
+You can reorder, regroup into a dict : groupname -> list
 classes:
   - ess1
   - myarray
   - faulty_array
   - runtime_error
   - AB45

+# List of functions.
+You can reorder, regroup into a dict : groupname -> list
 functions:
   - maker
   - maker2